CROSSING THE AISLE

 Self Inflicted Stress.
 What a mess.

-All people, whether they know it or not, are searching for the peace of God in their lives.
-It's just the way we are "wired".
-We need to worship something.
-Sometimes, we look for this peace in the most unusual places such as sex, drugs, relationships, financial security, politics, power, and life's comforts to name a few.
+Sometimes, we look for this peace in the most surprising places such as honor, sex, drugs, people and pet relationships, financial security, pride, politics, power, and life's many comforts to name a few.
 Our IDENTITY can become wrapped in them.

-One of these "false gods" that has increased recently, is that more people than ever before have made politics their de facto religion in place of more traditional institutions.
-This has lead to a serious problem when other people with different political values challenge these folks on a political level.
+One of the "alternate gods" that has recently increased in America, is that more people than ever before, have made politics their de facto religion in place of more traditional institutions.
+This has lead to a serious problem when people with opposing political values, challenge these folks with their alternate opinions.

-In many cases, the challengers are dismissed as indecent immoral people and are rejected as friends or family.
-They are even sometimes considered enemies.
-It's as if those who oppose their political views have disrespected and insulted their "god".
+In many cases, the "challengers" are dismissed as foolish immoral people and are rejected.
+Even with their friends or family.
+They are sometimes considered enemies.
+It's as if those who oppose their political views, have somehow disrespected and insulted their "god".
 The god of government and political views.

-This new type of animosity and separation of people living in the United States of America, is leading to a great deal of evil in the souls of many people.
-This is happening at levels new before seen.
+This new type of animosity and separation of people living in the United States of America, is leading to a great deal of evil and heartbreak in the souls of many people.
+This is happening at levels never before seen.
 We must do something about it because people are making themselves sick over it.
+We were created and designed to love, not hate.
 It's just not healthy.
-And we all stand to lose because of it.
+And, we all stand to lose because of it.

 Jesus Christ had a great solution.